open-energy-transition/Oh-my-Grid/docs/starter-kit.md

 ## Mapping Regulations
 **⚠️ Before you start mapping, please find out about the mapping restrictions in the respective country.
 In some countries, the mapping of transmission lines is not permitted.
 Get in touch with local users by finding out about [local projects](https://wiki.openstreetmap.org/wiki/Power_networks). ⚠️**

-⭐ More info can be found at the [repository](https://github.com/open-energy-transition/grid-mapping-starter-kit)